 Please contact the library for more information.

-Due to the Library's closure to the public Sewing Circle will not meet until further notice.
+While the Library is reopening to the public on May 21st we are unable to host meetings in the building.
+Due to this Sewing Circle will not meet until further notice.

 Do you like to quilt and sew?
 The library has a monthly sewing circle where community members can come and share tips, ideas, and spend time sewing.
 The group meets on the third Tuesday of every month from 11-4.